 Which Office 365 plans include Groups?

 Groups are available to any Office 365 plan that includes Microsoft Exchange Server and SharePoint Online.
 This includes: Office 365 E1-E5, Office 365 Academic A2-A4, Office 365 Government G1-G4, Office 365 Business Essentials, Office 365 Business Premium and Office 365 Enterprise K1 (Kiosk).

 Note: Users who have an Exchange-only license will be able to use the Inbox and Calendar features of groups but won't have access to the other features.

 Help and how-to for Office 365 admins

 An admin for the Office 365 organization is also knows as the global admin.
 Global admins don't have to be the a group creator, owner, or member to manage Office 365 Groups.
 We have lots of help and how-to information written specifically for admins.
-See the Office 365 Groups admin page for the full set.
+If you're looking for additional information on how to manage groups see the Office 365 Groups admin page.